 Don’t waste your time bargaining over low amounts.
 Instead, use that extra time to enjoy your holiday.

-Love this post?
+Love this guide about bargaining in Vietnam?
 So Pin it for later!!

 Author: Delilah Hart